-Managing self-injurious behaviour in your child with autism spectrum disorder
+Managing self-injurious behaviour in children with autism spectrum disorder

 Working out what your child with autism spectrum disorder (ASD) is trying to tell you with self-injurious behaviour can help you decide how to manage it.

 For example, your child might find it hard to switch from one activity to another.
-He might bang his head on the floor when you tell him that it’s time to put away his train set before dinner.
-You could try warning him five minutes before you need him to pack away by showing him a photo of washing hands and sitting at the table for dinner.
-This will give him a warning, plus time to finish what he’s doing.
+Your child might bang their head on the floor when you tell them that it’s time to put away the train set before dinner.
+You could try warning your child five minutes before you need things packed away by showing your child a photo of washing hands and sitting at the table for dinner.
+This will give your child a warning, plus time to finish up and pack away.

-If your child has been doing a puzzle for 10 minutes and starts to pull her hair, she might be trying to let you know that she wants to do something else.
-Offering her a new activity might stop the hair-pulling.
+If your child has been doing a puzzle for 10 minutes and starts to pull their hair, your child might be trying to let you know that they want to do something else.
+Offering your child a new activity might stop the hair-pulling.

-Your child might hit himself because he wants you to look at him and talk to him.
-Going over to him and giving him attention will stop him hitting himself.
-The next step is teaching him to get your attention in another way – for example, by saying ‘Mum’ or coming to you and showing you a help card.
+Your child might hit themselves because they want you to look and talk to them.
+Giving your child attention will stop the self-hitting.
+The next step is teaching your child to get your attention in another way – for example, by saying ‘Mum’ or coming to you and showing you a help card.

 Your child might be feeling frustrated and need help.
-For example, your child has been playing with a doll but the leg comes off, so she starts to scream and scratch herself.
-If you help her fix the doll, it will stop her hurting herself.
-The next step is teaching your child to show her frustration in another way – for example, to say, sign or show a picture to tell you when she needs help.
+For example, your child has been playing with a doll but the leg comes off, so your child starts to scream and scratch themselves.
+If you help your child fix the doll, it will stop the self-injurious behaviour.
+The next step is teaching your child to show frustration in another way – for example, to say, sign or show a picture to ask for help.

 A note about responding to self-injurious behaviour

-Giving your child what he wants can strengthen the behaviour and make it more likely that your child will behave in the same way in a similar situation in the future.
+Giving your child what they want can strengthen the behaviour and make it more likely that your child will behave in the same way in a similar situation in the future.

 - prevent the behaviour by avoiding situations that trigger it

-- teach your child to express his needs in a more positive way
+- teach your child to express needs in a more positive way

-- ignore self-injurious behaviour and reward your child when he expresses himself in a more positive way.
+- ignore self-injurious behaviour and reward your child when they express things in a more positive way.

 This can be hard to do without professional help to work out why your child is behaving aggressively or self-injuring.